Fitness isn’t easy. Some days, you feel unstoppable—like you're making insane progress. Other days? It feels like all your effort isn’t even worth it.

 But then I adjusted.
 I researched.
 I experimented.
 And most importantly, I showed up—again and again.

 Then one day, progress shot up.
-That feeling?
-Pure adrenaline.
+And I felt pure adrenaline.
 It becomes an addiction to continue.
 After that, everything became easier.
+I WANTED to train the Planche again.
+I became super OBSESSED with the Planche.

 The Reality of Progress: It’s Not a Straight Line